Academic and Conduct Standards

 Maintaining Good Standing

-In order to remain in good standing after being admitted into the UH/LU Co-op, the student must:
+In order to remain in good standing after being admitted into the STC-UHCOP Co-op, the student must:

 - Maintain a minimum cumulative UH prerequisite GPA of 3.2 and UH prerequisite math/science GPA of 3.2.
-GPA will be reviewed yearly at the end of the spring semester.
-Any grade of a "D" or an "F" will automatically make a student ineligible to continue in this program.
+GPA will be reviewed annually at the end of the spring semester.
+Any grade of a D or an F will automatically make a student ineligible to continue in this program.

-- Meet with the UH/LU Pharmacy Cooperative Advisor at Lamar University at least twice per semester during the academic year.
+- Meet with the UH/STC Pharmacy Cooperative Faculty Director at South Texas College at least twice per semester during the academic year.

-- Provide updated transcripts of all undergraduate courses and grades each semester to the University of Houston College of Pharmacy via a signed release form submitted to the UH/LU Pharmacy Cooperative Faculty Director at Lamar University.
+- Provide updated transcripts of all undergraduate courses and grades each semester to the UH College of Pharmacy via a signed release form submitted to the UH/STC Pharmacy Cooperative Faculty Director at South Texas College.

-- Remain in good standing at Lamar University.
-This includes complying with LU's Student Code of Conduct.
+- Remain in good standing at South Texas College.
+This includes complying with STC's Student Code of Conduct.

 Probation and Dismissal

-A student admitted to the UH-LU Pharmacy Cooperative Program who fails to meet the above academic or conduct standards may be:
+A student admitted to the UH/STC Pharmacy Cooperative Program who fails to meet the above academic or conduct standards may be:

 Students terminated from the program will receive a letter indicating that this action has been taken.